umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/creating-master-template-part-2.md

 ### Creating the Document Type and Template

-To create a content-only contact page in Umbraco, where you can provide a title and some rich text, follow these steps:
+To create a content-only contact page in Umbraco, follow these steps:

 1. Go to **Settings**.
 2. Click on **...** next to **Document Types**.